piercefreeman/mountaineer/README.md

 - View path
 - Initial data payload

 This particular controller manages a counter that we want to persist across page loads.
+We keep it in memory attached to an instance of the class.
+It will therefore reset when the current webserver process ends.
+You could imagine we could also persist it to a database via some simple SQL queries, or an ORM like SqlAlchemy.
+For this walkthrough, database persistence is out of scope.

 The client here doesn't need much data so we keep the `HomeRender` model simple, just sending the current count and client IP address.
 The data from `render()` is injected into the frontend as we'll see in a minute.
 This render() function accepts all parameters that FastAPI endpoints do: paths, query parameters, and dependency injected functions.
 Right now we're just grabbing the `Request` object to get the client IP.

 Let's move over to the frontend.

 ```tsx title="my_website/views/home/page.tsx"
 import React from "react";
 import { useServer } from "./_server/useServer";